 To reduce the amount of impervious surfaces, approximately 240 alleys in the watershed will be converted to green alleys.
 Twenty-three alleys were completed in 2014, 28 alleys were completed in 2015, 21 alleys were completed in 2016, and one alley was completed in 2017.
 The remaining alleys in the Bee Branch Watershed are scheduled to be reconstructed between 2024 and 2038.
-This conversion is expected to reduce stormwater runoff within the Bee Branch Watershed by up to 80 percent.
+The specific construction year for each alley has not yet been determined.
+This conversion is expected to reduce stormwater runoff from alleys within the Bee Branch Watershed by up to 80 percent.

 How Does It Work?
 Green alleys feature permeable pavement.
 Permeable pavement has pores or openings that allow water to pass through the surface and filter gradually into the soil below.
 It comes in the form of permeable asphalt, permeable concrete, and permeable pavers.
 For this project, specially designed interlocking concrete pavers will be utilized.
 In short, the volume of runoff will be reduced by allowing stormwater to soak into the ground.
 The alleys are “pitched” or graded so that stormwater that does not pass through the surface will run to the center of the alley, flow to the street, and then into the storm sewer system.